Studying Geoscience in Germany

 At many universities, up to 50 days of fieldwork are planned in the bachelor's program.
 For example, the students use a ground penetrating radar to investigate the composition of the earth's surface in an area.
 Or they travel on research ships and take drilling samples from the seabed.
 When many field trips had to be cancelled because of Corona, Meschede used terrain models from US universities that could be digitally zoomed into.
 "But this is not a model for the future.
 "Geology is best learned in the field," he says.

 Part of the costs for the field exercises must be paid for by the students.
 The subject is often offered with different emphases, for example sedimentology, volcanology, structural geology, marine or hydrogeology.
 You should find out beforehand what the university specialises in.

 Typical questions raised within the subject

-- Which fossils can be found in 100 million year old rock samples?
+- What fossils are found in 100 million year old rock samples?

-- What causes and consequences did the last ice age have?
+- What were the causes and consequences of the last ice age?